crazoter/My-Docs/docs/manga_reviews.md

 * **Points**:
   * This is a trashy romcom:
     * I call this a "romcom", but in truth there isn't a lot of comedy
     * Get ready for a lot of cliche plot devices utilized in Niseikoi, Bokuben etc. Author loves to play one cliche after another.
-He'll play the "MC will marry one of them" card by doing a flashforward of MC getting married to one of the five, he'll play the childhood friend card, he'll play the "they will stay together if they do this in the festival" with the "everyone participated so it doesn't matter", he'll play the "we originally didn't want him but now we do" card, he'll play the "MC is suddenly in his popular phase" card, the cliche too-shy-to-fess-up ML, cliche I-love-him-too-but-lemme-bottle-it-up-for-others ML, inevitable love struggles between MLs etc etc etc.
+He'll play the "MC will marry one of them" card by doing a flashforward of MC getting married to one of the five, he'll play the childhood friend card, he'll play the "they will stay together if they do this in the festival" with the "everyone participated so it doesn't matter", he'll play the "we originally didn't want him but now we do" card, he'll play the "MC is suddenly in his popular phase" card, the cliche too-shy-to-fess-up FL, cliche I-love-him-too-but-lemme-bottle-it-up-for-others FL, inevitable love struggles between FLs etc etc etc.
     * Get ready for MC-has-to-choose-one (as opposed to bokuben's solution to this problem).
-    * Get ready to be annoyed by everyone in the story in some way or another at the start
+    * Get ready to be annoyed by everyone in the story in some way or another at the start, because they were designed to be annoying
-  * The concept of quintuplets is one of the manga's strongest unique points which the mangaka will use again and again to play with some "whodunnit" and "who is that" situations.
+  * The concept of quintuplets is one of the manga's most unique points which the mangaka will use again and again to play with some "whodunnit" and "who is that" situations.
   * There isn't really a moment of peace in this manga (or at least, not that I can recall).
 The characters are almost always either under stress due to their studies, or stress from work, or stress from dramatic relationships.
 If that's not the case, then the chapter is busy dropping big plot bombs.
 Don't expect a chapter where the characters just sit down for a cup of tea and the chapter passes by peacefully.
+This is good when the series is still running and readers have to wait a week for the next chapter, but in terms of progression for people who are reading chapter after chapter, I feel it's a bit too tense and too rushed, especially for this type of genre.
   * All points said, there are still plot twists to keep things interesting (but they don't subvert the cliches I raised above)
     * This can make the manga worth reading a second time.
 * **Is it worth reading**: Uhhhhm.
 I found the manga a little too cliche for my tastes, but the manga did get better in the later half.